critsmet/apostrophe/README.md

 ### User

 The ```User``` model handles all aspects of user accounts, including login/signup, and editing information.
 The Cloudinary gem handles image uploads to a users account. *Although bcrypt is in the gemfile, there is no password encyption in the app*.

+## Future Development

+### Secure Login

+Adding password encryption, getting an SSL certificate, and handling sessions with JSON Web Tokens is the next feature to be implimented.

+### Indexing Database

+Rebooting the database with proper attributes indexed to increase query speed is next priority.